Strix varia

 There is accumulating evidence that Barred Owls occur on occasion and may be resident in low numbers west to Lincoln Co; older reports include Tout’s (1947) listing of Barred Owl as a “rare straggler” in Lincoln Co, citing two reports, one doubtful and the other of a bird killed by a train 1 May 1927 near North Platte, and one was “chased out of cottonwoods” near Lexington, Dawson Co, 3 Oct 1962 (Kinch 1963).
 There are two reports 30-31 Dec 2011 in Dawson and Keith Cos without details, one was reported without details in Dawson Co 1 May 2016, and there are three recent reports of birds found dead in North Platte, Lincoln Co parking lots, 18 Nov 2006, 7 Jun 2007, and 4 Dec 2015; it was suspected that these birds might have been hit by large trucks in eastern Nebraska and carried to North Platte on Interstate Highway 80 (T.J.
 Walker, personal communication), although photographs of one in a North Platte yard 17 Apr 2018 and another in the North Platte River Valley between North Platte and Brady 10 Oct 2018 are suggestive of an establishing westerly population there.

 In Lancaster Co it was noted to have established residency in Wilderness Park in the Salt Creek drainage in the early 1970s, after the area became a park and hunting was disallowed; it was reported there 21 Dec 1975 (Cortelyou 1976) and since then is established in the Salt Creek drainage to the northeast as well as in Salt Creek tributaries to the west into eastern Saline and Seward Cos.
-The furthest northwest report in this drainage was from Butler Co, where it was reported on Oak Creek tributaries at Redtail WMA 30 Apr 2003, at 23.5 and U Roads 28 Mar 2022, and 3 Apr 2023, and at Timber Point RA 9 May 2022 and 14 May 2023.
+The furthest northwest report in this drainage was from Butler Co, where it was reported on Oak Creek tributaries at Redtail WMA 30 Apr 2003 and 25 Oct 2024 (2), at 23.5 and U Roads 28 Mar 2022, and 3 Apr 2023, and at Timber Point RA 9 May 2022 and 14 May 2023.
+Joseph Gubanyi (personal communication) notes that Barred Owl has been present at Oak Glen WMA in Seward Co for the past 20-30 years and has been seen every year on the Seward-Branched Oak Lake CBC since 1995, either at Oak Glen WMA or along Plum Creek, both in Seward Co; Gubanyi added that there is “circumstantial evidence” for breeding along Plum Creek.

 It apparently occurs only in low numbers in the Big Blue River drainage; reports on the main stem Big Blue are northwest to Seward Co, where it is “seen and heard year-round along the Big Blue River” near Seward and confirmed as breeding in Seward Co in the period 1984-89 (Mollhoff 2001).
-Joseph Gubanyi (personal communication) notes that Barred Owl has been present at Oak Grove WMA in Seward Co for the past 20-30 years and has been seen every year on the Seward-Branched Oak Lake CBC since 1995, either at Oak Grove WMA or along Plum Creek, both in Seward Co; Gubanyi added that there is “circumstantial evidence” for breeding along Plum Creek.
+One was in Seward, Seward Co 29 Nov 2024.
 Further northwest, one was at Buckley Park, Stromsburg, Polk Co 4 May 2018.
 Furthest west reports in the Big Blue River drainage are from westerly tributaries.
 Singles were found on Swan Creek, Saline Co 28 Mar 2013, 4 May 2016, and 15 Mar and 15 May 2022, one was “east of Crete” in 2004 and another in Saline Co 13 Feb 2013.
 Another westerly tributary, Turkey Creek, has hosted singles as far west as southeast Fillmore Co, where it was reported 11 Mar 2006 and at Geneva Cemetery 12 May 2013.
 Blue River SRA, on the West Fork of the Blue River, hosted a Barred Owl 4 Nov 2023, and also on the West Fork singles were at Beaver Crossing 20 Apr and 18 May 2024.

 There are several reports from most of the Little Blue River drainage; it was first reported in Jefferson Co as early as 10 May 1950 and seen next in the Fairbury City Park 9 May 1983 (Hoge and Hoge 1984); there have been several reports since from the Fairbury area.
 Northwest of Fairbury there are few reports, although it has been reported as far northwest on the Little Blue main stem as Crystal Lake RA, Adams Co 9 Dec 2022; two were at Deweese, Clay Co 27 Nov 2022 and one on 11 Aug 2013.
 A recently fledged juvenile was along Road 4300 near Road S, Nuckolls Co on Elk Creek adjacent to the Little Blue 22 Jun 2023.
 There are reports farther north in Clay and Adams Cos on Little Blue River tributaries, mostly related to Sandy Creek.
 One was at Bruning Dam RA, extreme northern Thayer Co 8 Oct 2023 and singles were at Lone Star RA, in nearby Fillmore Co 15 Feb 2018, 2 Apr 2023, and 28 Nov 2023.
 In Adams Co, one was reported 4 Feb 1974, one was picked up by Raptor Recovery 10 Mar 2008, two were found at two locations around mid-May 2021 (Silcock 2021), and one was in Hastings 13 Mar 2024.
 Westward from Fairbury on the Little Blue River, singles were at Meridian WMA 29 May 2016 and 13 May 2023, and in Thayer Co near Hebron 11 Jul 2013 and at Little Blue WMA 25 Apr 2016.
 Little Blue tributary Rose Creek and its tributaries had a road-killed bird near Gilead, Thayer Co 3 Jan 2004 and reports along Rose Creek itself in Jefferson Co 29 Mar 2013 and 20 Apr-11 May 2016 and in southeastern Thayer Co near Hubbell 23 Mar 2015.

 The species appears to be established at the eastern end of the Republican River Valley, most notably in Nuckolls Co; one was flushed from an apparent nest site 20 Apr 2014, 3-4 were tallied during 2023, and three in 2024.
 There have been a few reports west of Nuckolls Co since 2012, suggesting recent gradual movement westward.
 In Webster Co, one was at Narrows WMA 14 May 2014, one was photographed near Inavale 16 Jun 2017, and two were at Guide Rock WMA 7 Jun 2023.
 One was near Riverton, southeastern Franklin Co 21 Feb 2012, and one at Bloomington, southwestern Franklin Co, 23 Mar 2015.
 Despite unsuccessful efforts to detect this species in Harlan Co in multiple years during the local CBC, finally on 15 Dec 2016, a single bird was flushed southwest of Alma; another was located on the same CBC near Orleans 14 Dec 2017 followed by three on 14 Dec 2018 and four 14 Dec 2019.
 West of Highway 89 in Harlan Co, five were heard at four locations 3 Mar-4 May 2021.
 Further west, in Furnas Co two were at Oxford 17 Feb 2019, singles were heard there 18 and 25 Mar 2020, and one was heard on a tributary of the Republican River near Beaver City 25 Jan 2022.
-A major westward move was indicated by the two calling at Medicine Creek Reservoir, Frontier Co 5 May 2018; two were at the same location 9-10 Mar 2024.
+A major westward move was indicated by the two calling at Medicine Creek Reservoir, Frontier Co 5 May 2018; two were at the same location 9-10 Mar and 20 Sep 2024, the latter two at widely separated locations.

 West of these locations, there are a few scattered reports.
 Most intriguing are old reports cited by Rosche (1982): it was “heard every night” 18 May-1 Jun 1900 in Monroe Canyon (Crawford 1901) and one was reported without details in southern Dawes Co 21 May 1965.
 Barred Owl once occurred in very low numbers in the Black Hills of South Dakota (Peterson 1990; Tallman et al 2002), but recent surveys since 2002 have failed to locate any (Jeffrey Palmer, personal communication, October 2017).
 The only Colorado record was of a nesting pair in 1897 at Holyoke, in extreme northeast Colorado; this record was accepted by Livezey (2009).